Moong Dal Pakoda Recipe (Moong Dal Bhajiya)

 Transfer the paste to a large bowl and whisk with your fingers for 5 minutes to make it fluffy.

-Tip – You can also use a handheld mixer or a stand mixer to whisk the paste.
+Tip – You can also use a handheld or stand mixer to whisk the paste.

 Moong dal pasta transferred to a bowl.